Introduction

 To connect to the server, we use SSH.
 To be able to connect, you need to have an “SSH key” configured.
 To add one, you must first generate a private-public SSH keypair.

-file.
+Then, the public part must be added to the ~/backend/.ssh/authorized_keys file.
 Note, this file requires some specific permissions, so if something is not working check whether these are correct.

 Currently, we have the following important SSH settings: